tytydraco/yessleep/out/Everyone_Has_A_Scudderbilge.md

 I remember how everything changed when I got inside.
 How it was all dim gray light, the sickly slow misalignment of time, the way I felt as though I had to struggle through an invisible mire just to move.

 The house was empty.
 It was silent save the hum of electricity, of ancient wiring in these drab stucco walls.
-When I looked for portraits of the people who lived here, in the strange little bungalow house with the strange little yard, there were none; in many places I could make out the water stains where portraits used to hang, I saw frames without their photos, and I knew that I was too late for them.
+When I looked for portraits of the people who lived here--moved among the nameless shadows and dim lurid corners--there simply weren't any.
+In many places I could make out the water stains where portraits used to hang, I saw frames without their photos, and I knew that I was too late for them.

-In the den I saw an old TV set but on the thick bowled screen someone had stuck a yellow sticky note with the words scribbled in Sharpie, NO FOUND FOOTAGE OR LOST LITERATURE FROM THE MODS.
+In the den I saw an old TV set but on the thick glass screen someone had left a manila sticky note that read,

+DON'T WATCH TH

+but the last letters were incomprehensible, slid off the page as though abruptly interrupted.

 I turned away, feeling seasick.
 It had already been a million years in this house.
 Maybe more.
 The light was blue gray in the windows.